Doctors holding patients to ransom by going on strike – Streeting

 The Health Secretary said doctors were being ‘irresponsible’ in striking for five days in their dispute over pay and conditions.

-Doctors are holding patients to “ransom” by going on strike, the Health Secretary has said.
+Doctors are “inflicting pain and misery on patients” and holding them to ransom by going on strike, the Health Secretary has said.

 Wes Streeting told LBC radio the five-day resident doctors’ strike in England is “going to set us back” as he accused British Medical Association (BMA) “activists” of “damaging” NHS recovery.